tend2infinity/etherscanAPI/README.md

    ```sh
    npm install
    ```
-3. Create a .env file using the template .env.template and add values accordingly.
+3. Create you own Keys.js in the root folder, specifying the APIKEY for etherscan and MONGOURI

 ### Usage